ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git status
 ```

 gives you a snapshot of your repository's current state.
 It's like checking your to-do list before heading out—essential for staying organized and avoiding mistakes.
-This command is a cornerstone of Git basics and helps maintain a clean workflow.

 ---